geopm/geopm/docs/source/geopmsession.1.rst

 Provide the "``*``" character as the third string to request all domains available on the system.

-Unless the ``-n`` option is specified, a descriptive header is written first and then the output from reading the requests.
-Unless ``-p`` is specified, only one line of output after the header is printed.
+A descriptive header is written first, unless the ``-n`` option is specified, in which case the header omitted.
+The output from reading values is printed subsequently in CSV format.
+By default, only one line of CSV will be generated.
+Use ``-p`` to create a CSV with multiple rows providing a time series of measurements.

 Options
 -------